 - Ask, “Do you want to know what happened?”
 Often they have no memory of why the tornado hit.
 In an objective, simple way, explain what happened.
 “You wanted to have that cookie and I told you no. You got very angry with me for not letting you have the cookie—so angry you had a temper tantrum.
 Now that you got your anger out, you are all okay again.”
 This normalizes the situation for the child so she does not feel wrong or bad.
 With this understanding her tantrums will get fewer and further between.

-An older child still having tantrums should be managed in the same way.
+An older child still having meltdowns should be managed in the same way.

 - Ineffective or punitive parental reactions in the younger years causing the child cumulative feelings of being unacceptable and misunderstood